sabest2022/stripePayment/readme.md

 Webhooks:
 This application listens to Stripe webhooks for events such as successful payments.
 Set up Stripe CLI to forward events to localhost: stripe listen --forward-to localhost:3000/webhook
-The app listens to Stripe webhooks for various events, such as successful payments or payment creation.
 When a payment event occurs, the app handles it accordingly and may store relevant order details.

-bash
-Copy code:
-stripe listen --forward-to localhost:3000/webhook

 Usage:
 Initiate Payment: